101 The City Drive South,

 After lunch, half of the Summer Surgeons will join medical students to observe live surgical cases in the UC Irvine Douglas Hospital surgical suites; the other half will begin surgical skills training in hands-on workshops at our state of the art Surgical Education Center.
 In these surgical skills workshops, every Summer Surgeon will learn open, laparoscopic, and robotic surgical techniques on the same equipment our very own physicians and residents train on.
 Additionally, our summer surgeons will learn and master suturing and knot tying techniques.
 Mid-afternoon, the two groups switch.

-Once a week, our program will be held at the Medical Education Building at UC Irvine School of Medicine’s Main Campus in Irvine.
+One day per session, our program will be held at the Medical Education Building at UC Irvine School of Medicine’s Main Campus in Irvine.
 The first day will be primarily didactic lectures and demonstrations on ultrasound, learning how to take a patient’s medical history and physical exam, and how to assess a patient in an emergency.
 The second day will build off of the previous day’s lectures with hands-on workshops in our State of the Art Simulation Center.
 Students will receive BLS training to become CPR certified, will perform ultrasound, and will participate in virtual reality simulation training that is identical to that of the medical students and residents who train here at UC Irvine.
 They will also learn techniques in intubation and ultrasound-guided central venous catheter placement.
 Lastly, each day will end with a wrap-up session so that the students can integrate and discuss what they’ve learned.